Orphanage: United States

 While the term "orphanage" is no longer typically used in the United States, nearly every US state continues to operate residential group homes for children in need of a safe place to live and in which to be supported in their educational and life-skills pursuits.
 Homes like the Milton Hershey School in Pennsylvania, Mooseheart in Illinois and the Crossnore School and Children's Home in North Carolina continue to provide care and support for children in need.
 While a place like the Milton Hershey School houses nearly 2,000 children, each child lives in a small group-home environment with "house parents" who often live many years in that home.
 Children who grow up in these residential homes have higher rates of high school and college graduation than those who spend equivalent numbers of years in the US Foster Care system, wherein only 44 to 66 percent of children graduate from high school.

 Some private orphanages still exist in the United States apart from governmental child protective services processes.
 Following World War II, most orphanages in the U.S. began closing or converting to boarding schools or different kinds of group homes.
 Also, the term "children's home" became more common for those still existing.
-Over the past few decades, orphanages in the U.S. have been replaced with smaller institutions that try to provide a group home or boarding school environment.
+Since the 1980s orphanages in the U.S. have been replaced with smaller institutions that try to provide a group home or boarding school environment.
 Most children who would have been in orphanages are in these residential treatment centers (RTC), residential child care communities, or with foster families.
 Adopting from RTCs, group homes, or foster families does not require working with an adoption agency, and in many areas, fostering to adopt is highly encouraged.